eprintsug/batchedit-extended/README.md

 Replace: Freisinger Eva

-The match value is matched exactly (only creators that have exactly "Freisinger" as family name and "E" as given name are selected).
+The match value is matched exactly (only creators that have exactly "Freisinger" as family name and "E" as given name are selected, but not, e.g. "Freisinger Elisabeth").

-- The position of the matched line in the multiple field is retained.
-In other words, the order of creators in an eprint is retained.

 Developed by Peter West on behalf of University of Zurich, Switzerland who have